mongodb/genny/docs/generated/workloads.md

 ### Description
-The goal of this test is to exercise multiplanning.
+The goal of this test is to show how a blocking sort can increase the overhead of multiplanning.
 We create as many indexes as possible, and run a query that makes all of them eligible, so we get as many competing plans as possible.
 We also add a sort stage on an unindexed field, ensuring that every plan is a blocking plan.
-Because all plans are blocking and return as many documents as possible, multiplanning will hit "max works" instead of EOF of numToReturn.
-This maximizes the overhead of multiplanning on both classic and SBE.
+Because all plans are blocking and return as many documents as possible, multiplanning will hit "max works" instead of EOF or numToReturn.

-We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.
+This maximizes the overhead of multiplanning.